kds-github/data_discovery/README.md

 - **stage.contact**: Stores contact details related to organizations.
 - **stage.business_unit**: Stores business unit information and relationships to parent and subsidiary data.

+## Database Installation

+To date ALL database development work has been done on PostgreSQL 14.13 on Linux Mint 21.3 Cinnamon.
+To install, run e "bash 0030_install_database.sh file" in the local github cloned directory.